-The Veteran's daughter is seeking death pension benefits based on her status as a helpless child.
-The Board has ordered the VA to obtain medical records and conduct an examination to determine if she became permanently incapable of self-support by reason of a mental or physical disability prior to attaining 18 years of age.
+The Veteran's daughter is seeking death pension benefits based on her being a helpless child.
+The Board finds that additional medical records are needed to determine if the Appellant became permanently incapable of self-support by reason of a mental or physical disability prior to attaining 18 years of age.

 - Claimed conditions